 The 47th Session of the UNSC, held in March 2016, discussed the future of the ICP, in light of the recommendations of the Friends of the Chair group on the evaluation of ICP 2011.
 Based on this discussion, the UNSC decided to institute the ICP as a permanent element of the global statistical work program.
 Starting in 2017, the program is regularly conducted at more frequent intervals.
 Following the UNSC decision, the World Bank established the ICP Global Office as a permanent unit at the Development Data Group.

-The ICP 2017 cycle was conducted for reference year 2017, with the participation of 176 economies, and published its results in May 2020.
-The next ICP comparison for reference year 2021 is currently underway.
+The ICP 2017 cycle was conducted for reference year 2017, with the participation of 178 economies, and published its results in May 2020.
+ICP 2021 cycle was conducted for reference year 2021, with the particpation of 176 economies, and published its results in May 2024.
+The next ICP comparison for reference year 2024 is currently underway.